Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/we-are-the-example.md

 3. Thinking out loud

 And a big reason for me is that it is a way to think aloud.
 This process can help you even deeper understand solutions to problems.
-You might already know that the answer is {x}, but do you really know how you even got to that?
+You might already know that the answer is `{x}`, but do you really know how you even got to that?
 Explaining it to someone can really help you grasp the concept even better.

 ## How do we set the example?